andreaUNAM/cringecentral/live_slug_reaction.md

 The aforementioned other guy was silent, but the outward twitch of his leg and the slight turn of his helmeted head towards the door said what his words didn't. *And I need to leave again right now*.

 "I'm kiddin'."
 They both knew he wasn't.
 "You're a busy man, Mando, I won't keep you any longer.
 It's not goodbye.
 We'll see each other soon enough, just as long as you keep yourself out of the wrong side of a blaster."
 Cobb nodded towards the door, standing up to see his guest off like a proper host.
-And to milk out any extra seconds with the Mandalorian he could get.
+And to milk any extra seconds with the Mandalorian he could get.

 ---